The Constitution of the Saybrook College Council

 3. Once the Council has voted to entertain a proposal, members may motion to re-allocate specific dollar amounts among the line-items presented in the proposal.
 All seconded motions will be considered for a vote, according to the procedure outlined in Section A of this article.
 The largest amount of re-allocation that is approved by majority vote shall be enacted.

-Ordering of Proposals
+Ordering of proposals

-- The Treasurer shall decide the order in which proposals are considered by the SCC.
+The Treasurer shall decide the order in which proposals are considered by the SCC.
 Any proposal that the Treasurer considers to be under the domain of the Student Activities Committee shall be considered after all non-SAC proposals have been addressed.
-In cases where a proposal is submitted to the SCC, but another source of funding would be more appropriate (e.g. the Master has agreed to purchase the item), the Treasurer shall inform the author of the proposal of that other source of funding.
+In cases where a proposal is submitted to the SCC, but another source of funding would be more appropriate (e.g. the Head of College has agreed to purchase the item), the Treasurer shall inform the author of the proposal of that other source of funding.
 In cases where a proposal is submitted to the SCC for an item or function already owned or performed by the College, the Treasurer shall inform the author that the proposed allocation of funds is not necessary.
 In cases where a proposal is made for a direct donation to a charitable organization, the Treasurer shall inform the author that the SCC does not allocate funds for such causes, and that the proposal shall not be brought before the SCC.

 1. The total amount of funds allocated to the Freshman Counselors for a given semester shall not exceed the amount allocated to the Student Activities Committee (SAC) for that semester.

 2. The above provision shall govern the allocation of funds at the budget meeting, as well as all subsequent motions to adjust the budget that are made under Section B of this Article.

 N.B.
 Per [then] Master Miller’s April 15th, 2002 directive, all unused funds from an SCC semester budget shall be carried over as available funds for the following semester’s budget.